allemas/jdk-22/README.md

 The main goal is to give developers greater freedom to express behaviors of constructors by adding logic while maintaining the guarantee that constructors run in top-down order during the class instantiation, **ensuring the code in the subclass constructor cannot interfere with the superclass instancation.*

-We can now prevent unnecessary work in the `super()` statement before validating an argument.
-By this we are now able to check or prepare arguments before calling the superclass constructor.
+you can now prevent unnecessary work in the `super()` statement before validating an argument.
+By this you are now able to check or prepare arguments before calling the superclass constructor.

 ```java
 public class PositiveBigInteger extends BigInteger {